 Ph.D. in Mechanical Engineering

-The Department of Mechanical Engineering offers a Ph.D. in Mechanical Engineering degree.
+The Department of Aerospace and Mechanical Engineering offers a Ph.D. in Mechanical Engineering degree.
 The Ph.D. program admits students with a B.S. degree and also students with a M.S. degree.
 The degree requirements for this program are given for both groups of applicants:

 Ph.D.
 Mechanical Engineering for applicants without a M.S. degree – For students who do not have a M.S. degree prior to starting the program a total of 84 credit hours beyond the BS degree is required.
 The specifics of the degree requirements are as follows: